Updated: Jan 11

 These biscuits are the perfect blend of the sweet, salty and pungent tastes.
-A delicious sweet biscuit with the warmth and savoury notes of cumin make the most perfect accompaniment to a chai or coffee, excellent lunchbox fillers or a support choice for Mothers in regards to purifying and improving the flow of breastmilk.
+A delicious sweet biscuit with the warmth and savoury notes of cumin make the most perfect accompaniment to a chai or coffee, excellent lunchbox fillers or a support choice for mothers in purifying and improving the flow of breastmilk.
 Easy to make, put all ingredients in a food processor and away you go!

 WHAT YOU WILL NEED